Relational Model/Tasmania

-RM History
+RM history

 Between 1968 and 1988 Codd published over 30 papers on the relational model (RM) - the most famous of which is his 1970 paper.
 Up to 1978 the papers describe RM Version 1 (RM/V1).
 In early 1979 Codd first presented some new ideas, called RM/T ('T' for Tasmania), at an invited talk for the Australian Computer Science Conference in Hobart, Tasmania.
 Later that year the ACM journal published a paper on RM/T, in which Codd acknowledges the influence of Schmid & Swensen (1975) and Wiederhold (1977).

 A later version of RM/T (we shall call it here "RM/D") was described by Chris Date in Date (1983) in which Date and Codd improved and refined RM/T, adding an entity type called designative.
 Although Codd writes nothing about this new type, Date offers a rationale in Date (1983, page 262).
 Date revised this 1983 article in Date (1995), which additionally compares the RM/T model with the E/R model.

 Following a disappointing uptake of RM/T by the database industry, Codd decided to introduce the RM/T model more gradually.
 He planned to release a sequence of RM versions: RM/V2, RM/V3 etc. each time progressively including some of the ideas of the original RM/T into the new version.
 Perhaps this explains why there is no obvious mapping of concepts between RM/T and RM/V2.
 For example, there is no reference to associative or designative entity types in Codd's 1990 book that defines RM/V2.
 On the other hand, the book extends and builds on the existing body of query language issues, many of which were addressed by Codd in several papers throughout the 1980s.

 Summary of RM/T

-First we shall introduce some of the new concepts of RM/T:
+Introducing some of the new concepts of RM/T: